Summer Grants for Research and Internships in Europe & Eurasia

 Deadline: February 15 at 11:59 pm

 Eligibility: Applicants must be enrolled in full-time undergraduate, graduate, or professional degree programs at the University of Michigan, Ann Arbor.
-Eligible students must return to campus for at least one term prior to graduation.* Applicants for research grants may be at preliminary or more advanced stages of their research, and the research project must be at least one month in length.
-Applicants for internships should be prepared to identify the venue for their internship in a governmental agency, business, or non-governmental institution in the region, and the internship must constitute at least a 30-hour-per-week (in-person) or 10- to 15-hour-per-week (virtual) time commitment for a minimum of six weeks.
+Eligible students must return to campus for at least one term prior to graduation.
+Applicants for research grants may be at preliminary or more advanced stages of their research, and the research project must be at least one month in length.
+Applicants for internships should be prepared to identify the venue for their internship in a governmental agency, business, or non-governmental institution in the region, and the internship must constitute at least a 30-hour-per-week time commitment for a minimum of six weeks.
+All travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

 - Statement of purpose (1-3 pages) including proposed time period, institutional affiliation, your reasons for pursuing the project, and how this experience will contribute to your career goals